Suma-Marri/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 The best time to start a theater crowdfunding campaign is during the month of May.

 - What can you conclude about the Outcomes based on Goals?

 There is a higher chance that the campaign with be successful with lower goal amount.
 Once the goal is over $15,000, the success rate starts to decrease and there is a higher risk of failure.
 However, you can see that there is a higher success rate between $35,000 to $45,000.
 I beleieve that this happens because they know that their goal is really high, they probably planned the event and have the connections to run the crowdfunding campaign successfully.

 - What are some limitations of this dataset?

 One problem is that the range in the goals column is a large range, so graph will not have percise information.
-Also, we can also add another filter on country.
+Also, we can also add another filter on country, so that way we can see if it is more successful or failed in one country.

 - What are some other possible tables and/or graphs that we could create?

-We can create a table and chart on
+We can create a table and chart on how much more did they pledged.
+Did the failed crowdfunding campaigns close to their goal?
+Did the successful crowdfunding campaigns barely passed their goal?